PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 ### Example Query

-To find out information about your flows, you could use a flow query.
-The basics for that query would be:
+Let's start with an example of how you might find basic information about your flows.

 ```graphql
 query {